ebidel/filer.js/README.md

 cd()
 -----

-`cd()` allows you to change into another directory.
-Future operations will become relative to the new directory:
+*Allows you to change into another directory.*

+When using `cd()`, future operations are treated relative to the new directory.
+As a convenience, the success callback is passed the `DirectoryEntry` changed into.

 ```javascript
 // Passing a path.